eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Figure 2 below distinguishes the concepts of EUDI Wallet Solution and EUDI Wallet Instance.
-An EUDI Wallet Solution is the entire product and/or service provided by a EUDI Wallet Provider.
-A EUDI Wallet Instance is a personal instance of a EUDI Wallet Solution that belongs to and is controlled by a User.
+An EUDI Wallet Solution is the entire product and/or service provided by an EUDI Wallet Provider.
+An EUDI Wallet Instance is a personal instance of an EUDI Wallet Solution that belongs to and is controlled by a User.

 ![Figure 2: Simplified EUDI Wallet Object Model](media/image2.png)